 This is the entry course for chemistry and related science majors, including biology and physics.
 Course topics include an introduction to matter and measurements, chemical equations, stoichiometry, energetics, electronic structure, and bonding theory.
-QF course.
-Concurrent registration in CHM115L is required.
-(Three one-hour lectures, one three-hour laboratory.
 High school chemistry recommended.
-Fall and Spring)
+Note: must earn credit for both 115 and 115L to count as NSM-LAF.
+(Fall)